 What happens if I miss the payment for my homeowners insurance renewal?

-If you miss the payment for your renewal, your policy may lapse, leaving you without coverage.
-Contact your insurer immediately to discuss your options and avoid coverage lapses.
+Missing your renewal payment cancels your policy and leaves you without coverage.
+Contact your insurer immediately to restore coverage and avoid extended gaps.

 Home Insurance Automatic Renewal: Our Review Methodology